A million dollars isn't cool. You know what's cool? A billion dollars.

 New Orleans Pelicans star Zion Williamson is seventh and brings in $16 million in a deal with Air Jordan.
 Portland Trail Blazers point guard Damian Lillard earns $10 million annually from adidas, which ties him for 10th with Milwaukee Bucks star Giannis Antetokounmpo.

-The 17-time NBA All-Star’s signature shoe is on its 18th iteration.
-The Nike LeBron 18s were preceded by multiple versions of the Air Zoom and Air Maxes.
+The NBA All-Star's signature shoe is on its 20th iteration.
+The Nike LeBron 20s were preceded by multiple versions of the Air Zoom and Air Maxes.

-LeBron led the Los Angeles Lakers through the pandemic-riddled season all the way to the NBA title last year.
-His fourth overall, The King has it locked up on and off the court for a very long time.
+When he's not designing his newest sneaker, King James is looking to bring the Lakers back to the NBA Finals, espcially after he led the Los Angeles Lakers through the pandemic-riddled season in 2020.
+That NBA Bubble ring, his fourth overall, signifies that The King has it locked up on and off the court for a very long time.